Selling your business

 Exception: selling to family

-Taking over a company business works the same way as taking over any other business, but if the transfer is a gift or an inheritance (in Dutch), you must pay inheritance tax.
+Taking over a family business works the same way as taking over any other business.
+But if the transfer is a gift or an inheritance, you must pay inheritance tax.
 You must inform the Tax Administration.